Follow the steps below to receive new marijuana inventory into Green Bits and start selling.

 4. Fill in additional package details

 From the Products page, look up each of the products for which you've just received new inventory.
-Click a product name to open the details page, then scroll to the SKU/Package ID section at the bottom.
-For each of the SKUs/package IDs you've just received, click Actions > Edit
+Click a product name to view details, then click the Inventory tab (1).
+Click Actions (2), then Edit, or click the green SKU number on the left (3).

 On the Edit Inventory page, fill in the package details and then click Save.
 This information will be included on your package labels.
 If you find that package labels printed for new inventory are missing any required compliance information, check this page and add any missing information.